If you are looking for a great getaway near Houston, Galveston is your

 1990.
 In recent years, Linda and Richard Denson purchased Lasker and

 renovated it into Galveston’s most elegant bed and breakfast inn and Galveston’s most romantic venue for weddings.
+If you are planning going on vacation or travel check out the best Accommodations!

 Our stay there was delightful.
 We can certainly understand why Lasker